Detection Hub: Unifying Object Detection Datasets via Query Adaptation on Language Embedding: Conclusion

-Unifying multiple object detection datasets training under a single object detector is a non-trivial problem.
-We observe that there are two main obstacles that prevent us from multi-datasets unification, which can be summarized as taxonomy difference and annotation inconsistency.
-To overcome these two obstacles, we propose detection hub and query adaptation to train a unified query-based detector in a simple yet effective way.
-Our methods can dynamically adapt the different distributions of datasets and train a unified model without any hand-designed label mappings.
-Experiments demonstrate the effectiveness of our method on unification.
+Unifying multiple object detection datasets with a single object detector is a non-trivial problem.
+We propose \emph{``Detection Hub"} to address the inherent taxonomy differences and annotation inconsistency challenges.
+It can enjoy the synergy of multiple datasets and achieve substantial improvements over the independently trained detector baseline.
+Meanwhile, we also find that the performance on the dataset with a large vocabulary may be constrained by the maximum length of language embedding.
 In the future, we will try to expand our work to open-world object detection by combining more datasets from different domains to cover a wide variety of concepts.